soilspectroscopy/ossl-manual/docs/025-modeling.md

 ossl.model = readRDS(eml1)
 ```

-Note that the models are between 10 to 200 MB in size, depending on complexity of models
+Note that the models (RDS files) can be between 10 to 200 MB in size, depending on complexity of models
 and the size of the training data used.

-The Principal Component Analysis is described in
-the [OSSL models repository](https://github.com/soilspectroscopy/ossl-models/).
+The Principal Component Analysis is described in the [OSSL models repository](https://github.com/soilspectroscopy/ossl-models/).
 It is a standard way of compressing 1000+ spectral bands before predictive modeling [@chang2001near].
 We use the first 60 PCA components for further modeling, which is an arbitrary decisions.

 We can look at the summary of model by typing: